-Stripe Issuing is a card issuing platform that lets businesses create, manage, and distribute virtual and physical Visa cards entirely through an API.
-It launched in 2018 as part of the broader Stripe ecosystem, which was founded in 2010 by Patrick and John Collison and is now valued at over $95 billion.
+Stripe Issuing is a card issuing platform that lets businesses create, manage, and distribute virtual and physical cards through Stripe's embedded finance infrastructure.
+It launched in 2018 as part of the broader Stripe ecosystem, which also includes Payments, Connect, Treasury/Financial Accounts, Billing, and other money movement products.

 Stripe Issuing is not a standalone product.
 It sits within Stripe's full suite of financial infrastructure tools, including Payments, Connect, Treasury, and Billing.
 This tight integration is one of its biggest advantages and one of the reasons it has attracted companies ranging from early-stage startups to publicly traded enterprises.